Visitors to Canada

 - Get up to $100,000 CDN in emergency medical insurance if you’re between 70-85 years old

 - If you are 40 years of age or over age, you must complete a medical questionnaire at the time of application

 - Coverage is available for individuals

-Scotia Travel Insurance is underwritten by The Manufacturers Life Insurance Company and First North American Insurance Company, a wholly owned subsidiary of Manulife.
+Scotia Travel Insurance, distributed by the BNS Insurance Agency Inc., is underwritten by The Manufacturers Life Insurance Company and First North American Insurance Company, a wholly owned subsidiary of Manulife.